St. Gregory's Abbey (Oklahoma): History

 Benedictine monks first arrived from France in 1873, settling in Louisiana.
 They relocated to what was then Indian Territory in October 1875 at the suggestion of the Archbishop of New Orleans, Napoléon-Joseph Perché.
 He recruited his compatriots to provide pastoral care to the Native Americans of the region who had recently become a part of his ecclesiastical province.
 In 1876 the monks founded Sacred Heart Abbey in what today is Konawa, Oklahoma, led by the Rev. Dom Isidore Robot, O.S.B., who had been appointed Prefect Apostolic of the Indian Territory of Oklahoma by the Holy See upon the recommendation of Perché.

 The monastic community grew steadily until 1901, when a fire destroyed much of the abbey.
 At the invitation of the city, the monks built their new monastery in Shawnee.
 At that time, they also established St. Gregory's College and High School, which was known as St. Gregory's University until it closed in 2017.
-The main building, known as Benedictine Hall, still stands and was included in the bankruptcy sale.
-It has been listed in the National Register of Historic Places listings in Pottawatomie County, Oklahoma.
+The main building, known as Benedictine Hall, still stands (along with other former campus buildings), and is now owned by the Abbey after briefly being part of Oklahoma Baptist University's Green Campus.
+They Abbey and former college grounds are listed in the National Register of Historic Places listings in Pottawatomie County, Oklahoma.